Retro RV - How to Save Money Buying a Used Motorhome and Upgrading It Your Way.

-I know, it sounds weird, but let me explain.
+I know, it sounds weird to suggest that someone avoid purchasing a new motorhome, but let me explain.

-A couple of years ago, we were both going through a number of health problems and even though we had a really nice Motorhome, it was just sitting in storage most of the time.
+A few years ago, my wife and I were both going through a number of health problems and even though we had a really nice motorhome, it was actually just sitting in storage and depreciating.

-At the time, we were not very confident that we would ever be able to travel like we had in the past and we were in our mid-Sixties so we decided to get rid of our Big Rig.
+Considering everything, we were in our mid-Sisties and we were not very confident that we would ever be able to travel like we had in the past so we decided to get rid of our Big Rig.

-Oh, I don’t mean running coast-to-coast like have in the past, but we felt we could take a lot of short trips around the Southeast and have camping fun again.
+Oh, I don’t mean running coast-to-coast like had in the past, but we did feel confident that we could at least take a lot of short trips around the Southeast part of the US and start have some camping fun again.

-My days of ten hour runs on interstates were over.
-My Doctors said I could run for five, maybe six hours a day, at the most, (Blood Clots, Blood Sugar, etc.).
-This restriction would make our travel runs longer to our destinations but to be honest, my wife was actually happy about this new restriction on me, considering her bad back and her need to move around a lot to relieve her pains.
+This level of restrictions would make our travel runs longer for us to get to our final destinations, but to be honest, my wife was actually happy about this new restriction on me, considering her bad back and her need to move around a lot to relieve her pains.

-And, as we looked, we soon realized that we could do this quite well, in an older motorhome that suited our comfort needs for trips of only a two-three weeks at a time.
-And it made our legion of Doctors happy because they could see us regularly to keep us as healthy as possible
+And of course, traveling this way made our legion of Doctors happy because they could see us regularly to keep us as healthy as possible

 Our Retro-Motorhome Criteria